ronming1303/ronming1303.github.io/index.md

 ## Ruming Liu

-My name is Ruming Liu (刘入铭), I am currently a Finance Ph.D. candidate at Stevens Institute of Technology([SIT](https://www.stevens.edu)), my research interests are Blockchain, Cryptocurrency and Fintech.([Resume](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/090124Ruming_Liu_Resume.pdf))
+My name is Ruming Liu (刘入铭), I am currently a Finance Ph.D. candidate at Stevens Institute of Technology([SIT](https://www.stevens.edu)), my research interests are Blockchain, Cryptocurrency and Fintech.([Resume](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/090124Ruming_Liu_Resume.pdf)).
+I'm also a co-founder of social media [ideaGround LLC](https://ideaground.github.io), we are actively hiring talented blockchain scientists and seeking pre-seed and seed round funding.
+If you're interested in joining our team or supporting our vision, please don’t hesitate to get in touch!

-Before SIT, I was a Financial Engineering Client Service Specialist at Moody's Analytics([MA](https://www.moodysanalytics.com)) in San Francisco.
+Previously, I was a Financial Engineering Client Service Specialist at Moody's Analytics([MA](https://www.moodysanalytics.com)) in San Francisco.
 I supported some Credit Risk Products and Credit Rating data of Moody's: CreditEdge, RiskCalc, RiskFrontier and Moody's Investor Service(MIS) rating data.

 I got my Master's degree of Mathematical Finance at University of Southern California([USC](https://www.usc.edu)) in 2021 in the United States and got my Bachelor's degree of Finance at Jiangxi University of Finance and Economics([JUFE](http://english.jxufe.edu.cn)) in 2019 in China.
 I also attended the Extension Program of Statistics at University of California, San Diego([UCSD](https://ucsd.edu)) in 2018 in the United States.